-When you buy a property in NSW you may have to pay some taxes and duties.
-We’ve set out some of the more common ones below, as well as our process for assessing taxes and duties.
+When you buy a property in NSW, you may have to pay taxes and duties.
+We’ve set out some of the more common ones below, as well as our process for assessing them.

-Anytime you buy a property in NSW you must complete a Purchaser/transferee declaration.
+When you buy a property in NSW, you must complete a purchaser/transferee declaration.

-- If you’re buying with other people, every person must complete their own declaration.
+If you’re buying with other people, everyone must complete their own declaration.

-Transfer duty, (formerly known as stamp duty) is payable in NSW when you buy a home, including:
+Transfer duty is payable in NSW when you buy a home, including: